 Phone: 132 290*

-Forum newsletter is published by Medicare Australia each quarter and covers Medicare and related issues for medical practitioners and practice staff.
+Forum newsletter is published by Medicare eight times a year and covers Medicare and related issues for medical practitioners and practice staff.

-Bulletin Board newsletter is published by Medicare Australia each quarter and covers important information on the PBS for pharmacists.
+Bulletin Board newsletter is published by Medicare eight times a year and covers important information on the PBS for pharmacists.

-The consumer information page contains useful information, brochures, forms and links for Aboriginal and Torres Strait Island people.
+The Indigenous Access Program page contains useful information, brochures, forms and links for Aboriginal and Torres Strait Island people.
 Including:

 - Enrolling with Medicare